nhuvan/nhuvan.github.io/_pages/home.md

 <!--  -->
 <!-- If you have any questions or comments, please feel free to contact me at nhu-van.nguyen (at) univ-lr . fr -->

+<span style="color:red">10/2023:</span> 1 paper accepted at EMNLP 2023.
+A collaboration work with researchers at the DopikAI lab.<br/>

 ### Research Grants:

 + 2023-2026: grant CIFRE with <span style="color:blue">[IMPACT](https://sas-impact.fr/en/)</span>.
 (Co-PI)